JANUARY

 None of this is to say there aren’t immediate, crucial political concerns that must be evaluated with wisdom and courage; it is rather just to say: what will sustain us for the long-term, and what will inspire us to go on in the face of impossible contradictions and sufferings?

-In 2021, I propose we see ourselves as pioneers.
+I propose we see ourselves as pioneers.
 We must recognize that there is need to break new ground, as well as to plant new seeds in dry soil with hope of future fruit for the generations.

 But we will also need to see that to have anything to plant, we will also necessarily be preservers of what has so far led to the authentic success of vibrant civilizations - these memories of hard work, loyalty, responsibility, faith, family, hope, and commitment.